Fewes/CapsuleOcclusion/README.md

 2. Add a ```CapsuleOcclusionCamera``` component to your camera.
 3. In your shader, add ```#include "Packages/dev.fewes.capsuleocclusion/Shaders/CapsuleOcclusion.hlsl"```
 4. In your shader, evaluate occlusion using the function ```GetCapsuleOcclusion(worldPos, worldNormal, screenUV, linear01Depth);```

+# Requirements
+* Compute shaders
+* Shader model 4.5 (only required for rasterization path)

 # Areas of improvement
 * Cone shadows could be implemented fairly easily.
 I chose not to do this because the overdraw ends up being a limiting factor and running it in full resolution with MSAA might be unrealistic.